ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

     }
 ```

+This should be done _before_ we set the updated `View` matrix.

 Notice that we wrap this in a `null` check.
 If there is no heightmap, we want to keep our default behavior.

-## Refactoring Game1
+## Refactoring ExampleGame

-Since the `HeightMap` is a property of the `FPSCamera`, we'll need to set it to our terrain in the `Game1.LoadContent()` method after both the camera and terrain have been created:
+Since the `HeightMap` is a property of the `FPSCamera`, we'll need to set it to our terrain in the `ExampleGame.LoadContent()` method after both the camera and terrain have been created:

 ```csharp
     camera.HeightMap = Terrain;